 Usually, when we need to drive low power LEDs, we don’t care much about power losses.
 What we do we add a current limiting resistor, and that’s enough.
-For instance for 20mA LED we choose between 300Ω-1kΩ resistor when powering from 5V.
+For instance, for 20mA LED, we choose between 300Ω-1kΩ resistor when powering from 5V.
 But a different situation is with power LEDs.
-The currents are much more prominent here like 1A and more.
-Adding a resistor to limit the current isn’t an option, because power losses become significant.
+The currents are much more prominent here, like 1A and more.
+Adding a resistor to limit the current isn’t an option because power losses become significant.
 Here you need a constant current driver to drive it safely without wasting energy.
 It happens that I have Cree XR-E Q5 XLAPM-7090 LED lying around.
-It requires 3.7V driving voltage and can take up to 1A current.
+It requires a 3.7V driving voltage and can take up to 1A current.

 There are several light intensities given at specific currents: